Get the FREE one-click dictionary software for Windows

 - straddle

-Derived forms: spans, spanning, spanned
+Derived forms: spanned, spanning, spans

-Type of: 2, construction, continuance, continue, cover, deuce, distance, duration, extend, II, linear measure, linear unit, motility, motion, move, movement, structure, two
+Type of: 2, construction, continuance, continue, cover, distance, duration, extend, II, linear measure, linear unit, motility, motion, move, movement, structure, two

-Part of: transit, transportation, transportation system
+Part of: transit [N. Amer], transportation, transportation system

 Encyclopedia: Span, Brian